February 22nd, 2021 Is Photographing at a Road-Kill Cafe (or at any bird feeder) “Cheating”?

 Great Topaz News!

-Folks who use the BAA Topaz link to purchase Sharpen AI, DeNoise AI, or the Utility Bundle (or any other Topaz plugins) will receive a 15% discount by entering the ARTHUR15 code at checkout.
+Folks who use the BAA Topaz link to purchase Sharpen AI, DeNoise AI, or the Utility Bundle (or any other Topaz plug-ins) will receive a 15% discount by entering the ARTHUR15 code at checkout.
+If the stuff is on sale (as it usually is), you save 15% off of the sale price!
 To get the discount you must use my link and you must enter the discount code.
 Be sure to start with this link.

-Again, those who purchase Sharpen AI or DeNoise AI using my link and then entering the ARTHUR15 code at checkout can e-mail to request a short Getting Started with Topaz e-Guide.
+Those who purchase Sharpen AI, DeNoise AI, or any other Topaz plug-ins using my link and then entering the ARTHUR15 code at checkout can e-mail to request a short Getting Started with Topaz e-Guide.
 Please include a copy of your Topaz receipt that shows the discount.
-I had a bit of trouble getting the two plug-ins installed and having them appear in the Photoshop Filter Menu.
-In addition, I will explain how to best learn about the two plug-ins by applying them on a Layer (in Photoshop).
+Aside from the basics, the guide explains how to install the plug-ins so that they appear in the Photoshop Filter Menu.

 New and Better Bedfords Discount Policy!